What is palmistry and what is it used for?

 The art in Western culture is mainly used to depict character, career and health.
 Other cultures do things a little differently.
 Palm readers in the East tend to forecast things like accidents and disasters, and some even tell people when how long they will live.
 However, it is not possible to know those kinds of things through the hands and readers should avoid even attempting to look for them.

 The Ring of Solomon

 The index finger (Jupiter finger) represents our self-esteem, authority, power, ego and leadership.
-It makes sense that the ring beneath the finger is blocking some of those qualities.
-Therefore, the person has a selfless and caring attitude with less focus on their own needs which allows insight into the nature of others.
+It makes sense that the ring beneath the finger is impeding some of those qualities.
+Therefore, the person has a selfless and caring attitude with less focus on their own needs, which allows insight into the nature of others.
 They have a gift for understanding people and are very intuitive if other factors on the hand agree.
 (See other factors from the article about the sympathy lines.)
-Be careful though, the sympathy and trauma lines can often be mistaken as one.
+Be careful though, the sympathy and trauma lines can often be mistaken as the Solomon ring.

 If you do not have the ring of Solomon (but wish you did), you can wear a ring on the index finger instead.
-A ring with a stone will enhance the qualities of Jupiter.
-It might help with your ability to take charge or get lucky. 🙂
+But be careful, a ring with a stone will enhance the qualities of Jupiter.
+It will help with your ability to take charge or get lucky. 🙂

 Learn more about the ring of Saturn here.

 Learn about the ring of Mercury (spinster line) here.

 4 thoughts on “Ring of Solomon Meaning on the Palm”

 […] The trauma line reaches the base of the Saturn finger.
 The sympathy line looks more like a partial ring of Solomon.
 It shows a compassionate and understanding […]